Bond Definition

 Fill in the Basics

-Programme amount Fill in the currency and if you are a Issuer you can also fill in the total program amount.
+Programme Amount Fill in the currency and if an issued Bond, also enter the total Program Amount.
 It is also a report column.

 Dates